 What actually works.

-Here's the loop I converged on at Mayven and refined at Capital One.
+After trial and error, here's the loop I converged on at Mayven and refined at Capital One.

 Step three: a portfolio review.
 Sixty minutes, video, with a small group.
 The candidate shows real work.
 A GitHub repo they wrote, a system they designed, a project they led, a problem they solved.
 They walk through what they did, why, what was hard, what they'd do differently.